Hastings: Early history

-The first mention of Hastings is found in the late 8th century in the form Hastingas.
+The first mention of Hastings is from the late 8th century in the form Hastingas.
 This is derived from the Old English tribal name Hæstingas, meaning 'the constituency (followers) of Hæsta'.
 Symeon of Durham records the victory of Offa in 771 over the Hestingorum gens, that is, "the people of the Hastings tribe."
 Hastingleigh in Kent was named after that tribe.
-The place name Hæstingaceaster is found in the Anglo-Saxon Chronicle entry for 1050, and may be an alternative name for Hastings.
+The place name Hæstingaceaster is listed in the Anglo-Saxon Chronicle entry for 1050, and may be an alternative name for Hastings.
 However, the absence of any archaeological remains of or documentary evidence for a Roman fort at Hastings suggest that Hæstingaceaster may refer to a different settlement, most likely that based on the Roman remains at Pevensey.